omz/AppSales-Mobile/README.md

 * Import reports that you downloaded elsewhere (for example with [AppViz](http://www.ideaswarm.com) on your Mac) via iTunes File Sharing
 * Optional push notifications when new reports are available via Boxcar

-Please see the screenshot below for a visual guide to AppSales' main interface and some tips and tricks.

 ##Requirements
 AppSales requires the iOS 5.0 SDK or later.